1.2 Quick Start Guide

 Press the OK button.
 InqScribe will now automatically load your media file.

 OK.
 Now InqScribe has loaded your media file and you're ready to go.
 Note that InqScribe may have resized the window slightly when it loaded the media file.
 InqScribe tries to show your video files in their default size.
-However, if the video is too large (e.g. 640 x 480), InqScribe will scale the video when it's first opened.
+However, if the video is too large, InqScribe will scale the video when it's first opened.

 Not to worry.
-If you need to change the size of the video, go to the View menu and select a different size.
-You can also grab the splitter control located between the video and your transcript and resize the video yourself.
-(You can also use the View menu to adjust the aspect ratio of the video, in case your source material uses non-square pixels.)
+If you need to change the size of the video, grab the splitter control located between the video and your transcript.
+Move this splitter left to make the video smaller and right to make the video larger.
+You can use the View menu to adjust the aspect ratio of the video, in case your source material uses non-square pixels.